Fatma-mosaad/DevOps_tools/Ansible/rocky-linux/README.md

 └── README.md
 ```

 ## Features

 - Provisions a VM on Proxmox with custom configuration
+- Configures network and basic system utilities from Rocky Linux DVD
--  Creates users and adds their SSH public keys
+- Creates users and injects SSH public keys
--  Stops and waits for VM shutdown before template conversion
+- Prepares VM for SSH and network access
--  Converts the VM to a Proxmox template for future cloning
+- Stops and converts VM into a reusable Proxmox template

 ## Roles Overview

 ### create_vm

-- Creates and starts a new VM
+- Creates a new virtual machine on the Proxmox node
+- Starts the VM
-- Can be extended to download ISO, attach disks, etc.
+- Can be extended to:
+  - Upload Rocky Linux ISO
+  - Attach virtual disks
+  - Modify hardware parameters

 ### config_vm

+This role configures the Rocky Linux VM after creation:

+🔹 Mounts Rocky Linux DVD:

+🔹 Installs `dnf` manually (if needed):

+🔹 Sets up local YUM repo:

+🔹 Installs basic tools:

+🔹 Reloads systemd:

+🔹 Configures networking:
+- Ensures `/etc/NetworkManager/system-connections` exists
+- Adds a keyfile config for `eth0` with DHCP
+- Restarts NetworkManager if available

-- Creates Linux users
+🔹 Creates users with SSH access:

-- Injects SSH keys
-- Prepares system for templating
+This prepares the system to be accessed remotely and used as a base template.

 ### convert_template

-- Stops the VM using force shutdown (no QEMU agent required)
+- Shuts down the VM (forcefully if needed)
-- Converts VM into a Proxmox template
+- Converts the VM into a Proxmox template
+- Allows future VMs to be cloned from this image easily

+## Usage

+ansible-playbook -i inventory/hosts playbook.yaml